Call: 988 and press 1 for the Military Crisis Line.

-Safely storing medications and firearms can be a lifesaving measure by mitigating sudden suicidal ideations.
-The following stats show the difference safety storage precautions can make.
-Use of a firearm occurred in 64.3% of Active-duty, 75.3% of Reserve, and 79.8% of National Guard deaths by suicide in 2020 according to the Department of Defense Annual Suicide Report.
-According to the American Public Health Association, storing firearms and ammunition safely reduces the risk of suicide by 55% to 73% 1.
+Safely storing medications and firearms can be lifesaving measures.
+Taking these precautions can make it more difficult to act on sudden suicidal ideations.
+For example, in 2020, firearms were used in 64.3 percent of active-duty suicides, 75 percent of reservist suicides and 79.8 percent of guard member suicides according to the Department of Defense Annual Suicide Report.
+According to the American Public Health Association, storing firearms and ammunition safely reduces the risk of suicide from 73 percent to 55 percent1.

-Safely storing firearms and minimizing substances that heighten impulsiveness, such as alcohol, can drastically change a suicide outcome.
-Drug and/or alcohol overdose was the most common method of attempted suicide in DoDSER forms, accounting for 53% of reported CY19 suicide attempts.
-(DoDSER 2020).
-Policies such as packaging individual pills has reduced the risk of medication overdose.
+Safely storing firearms and removing substances that heighten impulsiveness, such as alcohol, can drastically change a suicide outcome.
+Drug/alcohol overdose was the most common method of attempted suicide on DOD Suicide Event Report (DODSER) forms, accounting for 53 percent of reported CY19 suicide attempts (DODSER 2020).
+Policies such as packaging pills have reduced the risk of medication overdose.

-How can you ensure the safe storage of medication and firearms?
+How can you ensure medication and firearms are stored safely?